mtwichel/scribes/README.md

 > Scribe allows developers to define their data objects in YAML, then transcribe them into other languages.

+**NOTE!
+This package is pre-release and may not work as intended.
+Use at your own risk.**

 ## Quick Start

 Install with the following command: